-The cumulative long-term annual average water recovery for the GMW Connections Project Stages 1 and 2 to date is 296,933.6 megalitres per year.
+The cumulative long-term annual average water recovery for the GMW Connections Project Stages 1 and 2 to June 2018 is 333,797.9 megalitres (ML) per year.
 The project and water recovery elements are as follows:

 * Includes water shares recovered through GMW Connections Stage 1, On-Farm Efficiency Program and closure of the Campaspe Irrigation District.

-*** Swan Hill Modernisation Project includes water savings associated with decommissioning Little Murray Weir (13,500 ML), evaporation savings from the lowering Little Murray Weir Pool (486 ML) and reduced losses on the No. 9 Channel (226 ML), these water savings will be formalised with amendments to the Bulk Entitlement (River Murray – Goulburn-Murray Water) 1999 due to commence in late 2018.
+*** Swan Hill Modernisation Project includes water savings associated with decommissioning Little Murray Weir (13,500 ML), evaporation savings from the lowering Little Murray Weir Pool (486 ML) and reduced losses on the No. 9 Channel (226 ML), these water savings will be formalised with the next amendment to the Bulk Entitlement (River Murray – Goulburn-Murray Water) 1999.
 These water savings have been estimated using water resource system modelling and were audited through a separate process.

 **** Water savings from special projects are assessed and updated through the year.
 The estimated savings are subject to verification at the end of the project.

-The ninth independent audit of water recovery for Northern Victorian irrigation modernisation projects for the 2016-17 water year was undertaken between September and December 2017.
+The tenth independent audit of water recovery for Northern Victorian irrigation modernisation projects for the 2017-18 water year was undertaken between October and December 2018.

 The audit covers irrigation modernisation works and water savings for the Goulburn-Murray Water (GMW) Connections Project Stages 1 and 2, water entitlement purchases for the GMW Connections Project Stage 1 and Reconfiguration Project.